Characterizations of the symmetrized polydisc via another family of domains: Some more geometric properties of and

-\subsection{Some more geometric properties of $\Gn$ and $\Gamn$}
+\section{Some more geometric properties of $\Gn$ and $\Gamn$}

-In this subsection, we further study the geometry of the domain $\Gn$ and $\Gamn$ and obtain few more interesting features.
+We further study the geometry of the domain $\Gn$ and its closure $\Gamn$ and obtain a few important features.
 We prove that $\Gamn$ is not convex but is polynomially convex.
+Since the closed symmetrized bidisc $\Gamma_2$ is not convex (see Section 2 of \cite{ay-jfa} and \cite{edi-zwo}), it follows that $\widetilde{\Gamma_2}$ is not convex because $\Gamma_2=\widetilde{\Gamma_2}$ (see Remark \ref{rem:23}).
+Below we show that $\Gamn$ is not convex for any $n\geq 2$.
 Also, we show that both $\Gn$ and $\Gamn$ are starlike about the origin but not circled.
 It follows from here that $\Gn$ is simply connected.
-We begin with a few definitions. \begin{defn} A compact set $K \subset \mathbb{C}^n$ is called polynomially convex if for any $y \in \mathbb{C}^n \setminus K $, there exists a polynomial in $n$ variables, say $P$, such that
+For the convenience of a reader, we begin with a few definitions from the literature. \begin{defn} A compact set $K \subset \mathbb{C}^n$ is called polynomially convex if for any $y \in \mathbb{C}^n \setminus K $, there exists a polynomial in $n$ variables, say $P$, such that

 \end{defn}

 \begin{defn} A set $S \subset \mathbb{C}^n$ is said to be starlike if there exists a $z_0 \in S$ such that for all $z \in S$ the line segment joining $z$ and $z_0$, lies in $S$. \end{defn}

 \begin{defn} A set $S \subset \mathbb{C}^n$ is said to be circular if $z\in S$ implies that $(e^{\iota\theta}z_1,e^{\iota\theta}z_2,...,e^{\iota\theta}z_n) \in S$ for all $0\leq \theta < 2\pi$. \end{defn} Consider the points $a=(n,0,\dots,0,ni,i) \in \C^n$ and $b=(-ni,0 \dots, 0,n,-i) \in \C^n$.
 Then $a , b \in \Gamn$, because, both the points $a$ and $b$ satisfy condition $(7)$ of Theorem $\ref{char F 3}$.
 The mid point of the line joining $a$ and $b$ is